Kotrotsos/testem-boilerplate/README.md

 to use.

-Clone the repo.
+- Clone the repo.
-cd into the folder.
+- cd into the folder.
-run: testum
+- run: testum
-and follow the instruction which would probably only be opening the url http://localhost:7357
+- follow the instructions, probably just open the url http://localhost:7357